Skip to the main content.

 Successful AI adoption moves through three distinct stages, and trying to skip stages leads to failure.

 Stage 2: Tools.
-At this stage, AI gets integrated into specific workflows.
+AI gets integrated into specific workflows.
 Maybe you're using AI to automatically categorize tickets or suggest knowledge base articles.
 The AI is doing meaningful work, but it's still operating within your existing service desk structure.
 This stage delivers real efficiency gains and starts creating compound benefits as documentation improves.

 The Success Pattern